Tanya Atwater: Career

-Atwater was a professor of tectonics, in the Department of Geological Sciences, now the Department of Earth science, at the University of California, Santa Barbara before retiring.
-She authored and co-authored 50 articles in international journals, professional volumes, and major reports.
+Atwater was a professor of tectonics, in the Department of Geological Sciences, now the Department of Earth Science, at the University of California, Santa Barbara before retiring.
+She authored and co-authored some 50 articles in international journals, professional volumes, and major reports.
 Seven of these papers were published in the journals Nature or Science.
 In 1975, she became a Fellow of the American Geophysical Union for her work in tectonophysics.
 From 1975 to 1977, Atwater was a Sloan Postdoctoral Fellowship Recipient in Physics.
 In 1984, she won the Encouragement Award from the Association for Women Geoscientists.
 Atwater is a member of the U.S. National Academy of Sciences elected for her contributions to marine geophysics and tectonics.
 In 2019 she received the highest award of the Geological Society of America, the Penrose Medal.
-In 2022 she received the Wollaston medal from the Geological Society of London, its highest award.
+In 2022 she received the Wollaston Medal from the Geological Society of London, its highest award.